 Trace amounts of helium 4, neon, hydrogen, argon, methane, ammonia, carbon dioxide, oxygen, aluminium, and silicon.

 The closest planet to the Earth is Venus, but no one could survive on Venus' surface.
 This means that it cannot be colonised in the same way, although it may be possible for a crew to remain in orbit.
-NASA considered a manned fly-by mission to Venus in the 1960s, but the idea has since been abandoned.
+NASA considered a crewed fly-by mission to Venus in the 1960s, but the idea has since been abandoned.

-Another argument against a manned mission to Mars is the cost.
+Another argument against a crewed mission to Mars is the cost.
 Mars One claims they can send the first four people to Mars for $6 billion.
 They want to eventually send more than four people, and so their overall budget might be closer to The Mars Society's estimated cost of $30 billion over twenty years.

 To put this into perspective, NASA's 2012 budget is $18.7 billion, which is just over half a percent of the US Federal Budget. $30 billion is less than the profit that Apple makes in two years, and about half of Bill Gates' personal net worth.